rkyv (archive) is a zero-copy deserialization framework for Rust.

 The core concept that enables unsized types is metadata.
 In rust, pointers to types can be different sizes, in contrast with languages like C and C++ where all pointers are the same size.
 This is important for the concept of sizing, which you may have encountered through rust's Sized trait.

 Pointers are composed of two pieces: a data address and some metadata.
-The data address is what most people think of when they think about pointers; it's the location of the pointed data.
-The metadata for a pointer is some extra data that is needed to work safely with the data at the pointed location.
+The data address is what most people think of when they think about pointers; it's the location of the pointed-to data.
+The metadata for a pointer is extra data that's needed to work safely with the data at the pointed-to location.
 It can be almost anything, or nothing at all for Sized types.
-Pointers with no extra metadata are sometimes called "thin" pointers, and pointers with metadata are sometimes called "wide" or "fat" pointers.
+Pointers with no extra metadata are sometimes called "narrow" pointers, and pointers with metadata are sometimes called "wide" pointers.

 rkyv uses the ptr_meta crate to perform these conversions safely.
 In the future, these may be incorporated as part of the standard library.